 Before the pandemic era, we may have been able to “get by” without having to talk and connect really well around money.
 But now that we have to, let’s resolve to use this time well, and come out of it with a closer connection that will serve us well, on an issue that will matter for the rest of our lives.

-Please send this email to those who need this message.
-If you are not already on our email list, please click to subscribe.
+If you are not already on our email list, please click below to subscribe.

 Shaunti Feldhahn is a Harvard-trained social researcher and best-selling author who is sheltering-in-place in Atlanta with her husband and co-author Jeff, two teenagers who are figuring out how to do college and high school online, and two cats who are thrilled to have even more video meetings to walk in front of each day.